FyroxEngine/Fyrox/README.md

 # RG3D

-3d game engine written in Rust.
-This project ports many features from [DmitrysEngine](https://github.com/mrDIMAS/DmitrysEngine) (written in C).
+3D game engine written in Rust.

 WARNING: Some places are semi-complete or just does not implemented yet, this engine is not in production-ready state yet.